ITESM-FIWARE/NGSI-Encryption-Layer/README.md

 # NGSI Encryption Layer Application

-This document describes the encryption service App developed at ITESM as a web application for encrypting and decrypting [FIWARE data models](https://www.fiware.org/developers/data-models/).
+This document describes the encryption service App developed at ITESM as a web application for encrypting, decrypting, and anonymizing [FIWARE data models](https://www.fiware.org/developers/data-models/).

 [FIWARE](https://www.fiware.org/) is a curated framework of open source platform components to accelerate the development of Smart solutions.
 The [FIWARE platform](https://www.fiware.org/developers/catalogue/) provides a rather simple yet powerful set of APIs (Application Programming Interfaces) that ease the development of Smart Applications in multiple vertical sectors.